NFNChris/json-transmute/README.md

 eq(x1) | Returns true if piped value == x1
 filter(x1,x2,x3) | Filter a piped array of objects to include only those elements having a key x1 value that tests x2: ">", ">=", "=", "<=", or "!=" relative to x3.
 Supports child dot `.` notation
 float(x1) | Float format a piped value with precision x1 (or 2 if x1 is not specified) get(x1) | Returns element x1 from a piped object, array, or string.
 May also be used without a piped value to reference field values in scope - useful when field names included spaces etc. Supports child dot `.` notation.
-Returns current scope when used without parameter x1 gt(x1) | Returns true if piped value is greater than value x1 hash | Returns a md5 hash string based upon the piped value if(x1,x2) | Returns x1 if piped value is true, otherwise returns x2
+Returns current scope when no parameters are passed. gt(x1) | Returns true if piped value is greater than value x1 hash | Returns a md5 hash string based upon the piped value if(x1,x2) | Returns x1 if piped value is true, otherwise returns x2